Pi-0r-Tau/EPI-LENS/README.md

 - Charting file structure rejiged for nicer folder based structure
 - Periodicity threshold updated from 0.5 to 0.25 to reflect scientific standards.

+- fileanalyzer now has Red metrics and Contrast Sensitivity metrics that are toggle based
+- Updated the export logic to enable clean exports regardless of if these toggles are used.
+- Order-Statistic AVL Tree for percentiles of Contrast Sensitivity

 ## Recent updates to metrics
 - Patterned stimulus score
 - Dominant color (LAB)